The Benefits of Music Education

 In order to make music thrive in our schools we need parents on board.
 It is great to showcase music to our students or even our future students, but parents need to see the value of music.
-And it looks like we need to tell them that.
-But why exactly?
+We need to sell the Benefits of Music Education.

 1. Parents most likely had a poor experience of music education.
 A sweeping generalisation, but potentially very true